-- (1) Living material (such as leaf discs) can also be tested for GM DNA sequences. - (2) Untested seed may be imported into New Zealand under an import permit, and grown in an appropriate Transitional Facility approved to MPI Standard PBC-NZ-TRA-PQCON: Specification for the Registration of a Plant Quarantine or Containment Facility and Operator; - a) this may be Level 1, though there may be additional phytosanitary requirements that require the seed to be grown in a Level 2 facility. - Ouring growth and before pollen is produced, leaf samples must be taken and sent for testing at a MPIapproved testing laboratory (under importer's choice); - a) the sampling and testing plan must be approved by MPI. - (4) Biosecurity clearance will be given to all rows (or blocks) of plants testing negative for the presence of unapproved GM material. - (5) If unapproved GM material is detected in a plant row, this row must be destroyed, and any remaining unplanted seed of this seed line will not receive biosecurity clearance.
+- (1) Living material (such as leaf discs) can also be tested for GM DNA sequences. - (2) Untested seed may be imported into New Zealand under an import permit, and grown in an appropriate Transitional Facility approved to Facility Standard: Post Entry Quarantine for Plants (MPI.STD.PEQ); - a) this may be Level 1, though there may be additional phytosanitary requirements that require the seed to be grown in a Level 2 facility. - (3) During growth and before pollen is produced, leaf samples must be taken and sent for testing at a MPIapproved testing laboratory (under importer's choice); - a) the sampling and testing plan must be approved by MPI. - (4) Biosecurity clearance will be given to all rows (or blocks) of plants testing negative for the presence of unapproved GM material. - (5) If unapproved GM material is detected in a plant row, this row must be destroyed, and any remaining unplanted seed of this seed lot will not receive biosecurity clearance.